 Select the Variable that will trigger the event once the condition(s) is(are) met.

-Ubidots lets you setup the conditions of the Event in three ways:
+Ubidots lets you set up the conditions of the Event in three ways:

-Value, Has been Inactive, or Location:
+Value, Has been Inactive, or Position:

-Upon completing the condition setup, head to the next step, Actions, and select the WebHook option to interact with a 3rd party web services:
+Upon completing the condition setup, head to the next step, Actions, and select the webhook option to interact with a 3rd party web services:

-The parameters required in the setup of a WebHook are:
+The parameters required in the setup of a webhook are:

-URL: This is the server endpoint that will receive the webhook payload
+URL: This is the server endpoint that will receive the webhook payload.

 Headers: headers of the request.
-This may include the Content-Type or the Authentication of the request.
+This may include the content-type or the authentication of the request.

 Use the bookmark variables to fill your payload with the information of the device, variable or value that trigger the events

-Also, in this panel, you can set up the "Repeat action" option, that will send consecutive webhooks in a time period basis while the event condition is still active. up to a maximum of 50 repetitions.
+Also, in this panel, you can set up the "Repeat action" option, that will send consecutive webhooks in a time period basis while the event condition is still active (up to a maximum of 50 repetitions).

-IMPORTANT NOTE: Often, 3rd party web services implement firewall restrictions of which external services, such as Ubidots, can access their resources through webhooks.
+IMPORTANT NOTE: Often, 3rd party web services implement firewall restrictions on which external services, such as Ubidots, can access their resources through webhooks.
 In those cases, it is necessary to add the external service IP address to the recipient firewall rules to avoid webhook request rejection.
 The following is Ubidots' pool of IPs used to generate the webhooks, so make sure, if needed, to add it to the respective firewall rules.